 Tectia Client, ConnectSecure, and Server can be operated in FIPS mode, using a version of the cryptographic library that has been certified according to the Federal Information Processing Standard (FIPS) 140-2.

 The full OpenSSL cryptographic library is distributed with Tectia Client.
-However, only the algorithms provided by the fipscanister object module in the library are used by Tectia Client.
-The OpenSSL FIPScertified cryptographic library is used to provide the classes of functions listed in the following tables.
+This OpenSSL FIPS-certified cryptographic library is used to provide the classes of functions listed in the following tables.